 - As faux fur is made using synthetic material, it can be dyed in any color.

 - Faux fur staples are easy to maintain as opposed to real fur.
-You can wash them at home without any special care.

 - Faux fur is woven into the polyester base, which makes it nonbreathable.